 - Survey questions,

-includingmultiple-choice, single response, rating and ranking scale questions, open responses, Net Promoter Score (NPS), and System Usability Scale (SUS)
+includingmultiple-choice, single response, rating and ranking scale questions, open responses, Net Promoter Score (NPS), NPS alternatives (Like CES) and System Usability Scale (SUS)

 You don’t have to worry about code yet — the program will take care of that.
 You can run the test on any desktop, mobile, or tablet.